neurologic/Neurophysiology-Lab/modules/earthworm-giant-fiber-cap/Lab-Manual_earthworm-giant-fiber-cap.md

 #### Preparation

-:::{note}
+:::{Attention}
 this needs to be repeated for a different worm or if the first worm was re-positioned
 :::

 1. Clip the two stimulation electrodes to two pins 1cm apart near the anterior end of the worm.
     :::{Note}
-    Which of the two stimulation leads do you think should be closer to the differential measurement electrodes?
+    The stimulation electrodes will be used to evoke an action potential in the Giant Fibers at the anterior end of the worm, which will be measured at the posterior half of the worm.
+Which of the two stimulation leads (+ or -) do you think should be closer to the differential measurement electrodes?
 Why?
     :::
 2. Clip the two measurement electrodes to two pins closest to the stimulation electrodes (does not matter which of the two is the closest).
 3. <font color="red"> Disable </font> the Matrix Writer node.